jenkinsci/dynatrace-plugin/README.md

 #### <a name="maven2"/> Option 2

-In this case, the test run registration is done directly from Maven - enabling you to re-use Maven version information and meta-data.
+In this case, the test run registration is done directly from Maven - enabling you to re-use version information and meta-data defined in the `pom.xml` file.

-Download and install the Dynatrace Maven Plug-in as described here: https://community.dynatrace.com/community/display/DL/Dynatrace+Test+Automation+and+Maven
+Download and install the Dynatrace Maven Plug-in as described here: https://github.com/Dynatrace/Dynatrace-Maven-Plugin

 **Add the Dynatrace Automation Plug-in in your dependency list**:
 ```xml